SegmentationImage#

 A MaskedArray version of the segmentation array where the background (label = 0) has been masked.

-Boolean value indicating whether or not the non-zero labels in the segmentation array are consecutive and start from 1.
+Boolean value indicating whether the non-zero labels in the segmentation array are consecutive and start from 1.

 The sorted non-zero labels in the segmentation array.